djferen/Portfolio/README.md

 **C++ Lint Instructions:**

-C++ formatting is made easy by using formatting tools:
+C++ format maintenance is made easy by using tools:

-1. Install the formatting tool: `make install-format`
-2. Run the format checker: `make check format`
+1. Run the format checker: `make check-format`
-3. Run the auto-formatter: `make format`
+2. Run the auto-formatter: `make format`

 **Build Instructions:**